gevhaz/Retag-Opus/README.md

-Say you have a music file in opus format, with a tag called `description` that holds data about the music in the format used by Youtube's ContentID.
+Say you have a music file in opus format, with a tag called `description` that holds data about the music in the format used by YouTube's ContentID.
 This script will help you parse that tag and put the relevant data into the tags where it actually belongs, such as `title`, `artist`, and `album`.